Bookings for 2027 will be released soon. Get in touch and add your name to the waitlist.

 To align with tides and migration patterns, only a small number of carefully timed departures are offered.Timing is everything and that’s why availability is limited and timed perfectly with the tides.

-Each workshop is limited to just 8 guests, ensuring calm, ethical, and uncrowded wildlife encounters.
+Each experience is limited to just 8 guests, ensuring calm, ethical, and uncrowded wildlife encounters.
 Once these limited dates are filled, no additional trips can be added.

 Which Date Is Right for You?